vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 # Declarative Syntax Basics

-## Exercise 1.0 - Setup to use Blue Ocean Editor
+## Exercise 1.0 - Setup to use Blue Ocean Pipeline Editor

 **Note**: You need to have a Github personal access token ([Github-Personal-Access-Token.md](Github-Personal-Access-Token.md)) before proceeding.

-We will setup the Blue Ocean Pipeline Editor so we can use the visual editor for many of following exercises:
+We will setup the [Blue Ocean Pipeline Editor](https://jenkins.io/doc/book/blueocean/pipeline-editor/) so we can use the visual editor for many of following exercises:

 1. If not already in Blue Ocean, click on the **Teams** or **Open Blue Ocean** link in the left side navigation bar
 2. Click on the **Create a new Pipeline** button (if you have already created a Pipeline, you will need to click the **New Pipeline** button in the upper right) <p><img src="img/1-0-create-a-new-pipeline.png" width=300/>